claire-west/Cotton/README.md

 ## Overview

 Object structures are declared as ordered **key sets**.
 Each key set has an identifier that includes the characters `[a-zA-Z]` as well as a comma-separated list of keys surrounded by parentheses.
+Objects referencing the key set list their values in the same order that the keys are declared, without restating the names of the keys.

 ```
 MyStruct(foo,bar,baz)